Most Profits Passport reviews promise the world if you sign up.

 Can You Make Money With Profits Passport?

-Yes it’s possible, but as you’ve just seen, you’re going to be pushed to pay out a heck of lot before you’re even able to make a dime.
+Yes, it is possible to earn with Profits Passport, but as you've just seen, you need to invest a heck of a lot before you're able to make a dime.

-You’re also going to have to invest in a lot of email solo ads to promote Profits Passport to members who will also go on to promote Profits Passport.
+You'll also have to pay email solo ads to promote Profits Passport to members who will also go on to promote Profits Passport.

-So while it is technically possible to make money with these sorts of scams in the short-term, most people never do because they’re completely unsustainable in the long-term.
+So while it is technically possible to make money with these sorts of scams in the short term, they're completely unsustainable in the long term.

 So save yourself a boatload of cash, a ton of stress and the huge letdown when it turns out it's not as easy as you were told and give Profits Passport a miss.